NervanaSystems/ngraph/doc/sphinx/source/install.rst

 #.
 (Optional, requires `doxygen`_, `Sphinx`_, and `breathe`_).
 Run ``make html``
    inside the ``doc/sphinx`` directory of the cloned source to build a copy of the `website docs`_ locally.
 The low-level API docs with inheritance and collaboration diagrams can be found inside the ``/docs/doxygen/`` directory.
+   See the :doc:`project/doc-contributor-README` for more details about how to build documentation for nGraph.

 .. _centos: